shanemuk/psion/readme.md

 Back in the day, Psion handheld computers were the business.
 They were the most useful palmtops around - proper handheld computers with keyboards, rather than those stylus-driven Palm devices, which were great, but hugely limited.
 Psions rocked.
 This page exists to help you get the most out of your 1990s Psion in 2025.

 ## Getting a Psion
 You can pick up a decent quality Psion on ebay.
-Visit my "What is the best Psion for me?" page to help you choose your weapon.
+Visit my "What is the best Psion for me?" page (coming soon) to help you choose your weapon.

+## Mark My Psion
+[Some thoughts](https://github.com/shanemuk/psion/tree/main/markmypsi.md) on how to integrate a Psion into your everyday life in 2025.

+## Palmaris Medical

 We had a little company called **Palmaris Medical Ltd**, and we wrote medical software for these machines.
 The one I was most proud of was WardFive (also known as Client_L, which was a terrible name).